Archailign/praxibility-ebl/README.md

 - **Architecture-aligned:** cross-walk to enterprise models (e.g., ArchiMate) with dictionary-driven consistency.
 Fits comfortably alongside TOGAF/Zachman practice.

-- **In summary:** BimL turns human-written requirements into standardised, validated EBL that compiles to policy-aware architecture and infrastructure artefacts—closing the loop between intent and implementation.
+- **In summary:** EBL turns human-written requirements into standardised, validated EBL that compiles to policy-aware architecture and infrastructure artefacts—closing the loop between intent and implementation.

 ### Key Features